-Generally, when float fishing Ohio rivers, whether for centerpin or spinning reel, long rods between 10 to 14 feet are best, and my go-to size is 13 feet.
+Whether for centerpin or spinning reel, long rods between 10 to 14 feet are best, and my go-to size is 13 feet.

 The size of the river you’ll be fishing will determine the length of your rod; the larger the river, the longer the rod.

 Below is a quick visual on the basic float fishing setup or gear required outside the rod or reel.

 This is one piece of gear that is often overlooked by many anglers.
 Using the right hooks will go a long way to improve your success.